debosotnas/asambleacebu/README.md

 ## Aditinal "Asamblea CEBU - 2021" project info

+Prior to run the site (dev env), make sure NODE_ENV has 'development' as value.
+If not, persist by run:
+`export NODE_ENV=development`

 Next two lines are required on every React component page:
 <p>
 /** @jsxImportSource @emotion/react */